japila-books/spark-sql-internals/docs/execution-planning-strategies/FileSourceStrategy.md

 apply(plan: LogicalPlan): Seq[SparkPlan]
 ----

-NOTE: `apply` is part of link:catalyst/GenericStrategy.md#apply[GenericStrategy Contract] to generate a collection of link:SparkPlan.md[SparkPlans] for a given link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/GenericStrategy.md#apply[GenericStrategy Contract] to generate a collection of SparkPlan.md[SparkPlans] for a given spark-sql-LogicalPlan.md[logical plan].

-`apply` link:spark-sql-PhysicalOperation.adoc#unapply[destructures the input logical plan] into a tuple of projection and filter expressions together with a leaf logical operator.
+`apply` spark-sql-PhysicalOperation.md#unapply[destructures the input logical plan] into a tuple of projection and filter expressions together with a leaf logical operator.

-`apply` only works with link:spark-sql-LogicalPlan.adoc[logical plans] that are actually a link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation] with a link:spark-sql-BaseRelation-HadoopFsRelation.adoc[HadoopFsRelation] (possibly as a child of link:spark-sql-LogicalPlan-Project.adoc[Project] and link:spark-sql-LogicalPlan-Filter.adoc[Filter] logical operators).
+`apply` only works with spark-sql-LogicalPlan.md[logical plans] that are actually a spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation] with a spark-sql-BaseRelation-HadoopFsRelation.md[HadoopFsRelation] (possibly as a child of spark-sql-LogicalPlan-Project.md[Project] and spark-sql-LogicalPlan-Filter.md[Filter] logical operators).

-`apply` computes `partitionKeyFilters` expression set with the filter expressions that are a subset of the link:spark-sql-BaseRelation-HadoopFsRelation.adoc#partitionSchema[partitionSchema] of the `HadoopFsRelation`.
+`apply` computes `partitionKeyFilters` expression set with the filter expressions that are a subset of the spark-sql-BaseRelation-HadoopFsRelation.md#partitionSchema[partitionSchema] of the `HadoopFsRelation`.

 `apply` prints out the following INFO message to the logs: